 What is a water mist system?

-A water mist system is a fire protection system that produces a fine spray to suppress fires – a common alternative to traditional large droplet, fire sprinklers.
-Water is the oldest, most widely used, and universally available firefighting agent known to man.
-It is non-toxic, environmentally friendly and, in addition, has superior fire protection capabilities when compared to every other agent.
+A water mist system is a fire protection system that produces a fine spray to suppress fires – a common alternative to traditional large-droplet fire sprinklers.
+Water is the oldest, most widely used and universally available firefighting agent known to man.
+It is non-toxic, environmentally friendly and has superior fire protection capabilities when compared with other agents.

 How do water mist fire suppression systems work?

-The iMist suppression system and traditional fire sprinkler systems work in the same way when it comes to activation when there is a fire.
-Both systems wet the surface of the fuel, and the surrounding area, to cool and suppress the fire like a blanket of water.
-However, only the water mist system works in all three ways simultaneously, with minimal water to extinguish a fire;
+The iMist suppression system and traditional fire sprinkler systems work in the same way when it comes to activation: both wet the surface of the fuel and the surrounding area to cool and suppress the fire like a blanket of water.
+However, only the water mist system works in all three of the following ways simultaneously, using minimal water to extinguish a fire:

-- Upon activation of a water mist nozzle, the system will begin to discharge high-pressure water mist.
-The mist will fill the 16m2 area (per nozzle) with a fine mist – which will travel around the room, dampen all surfaces it can get to and thus, restrict fire spreading.
+- Cooling by mist: Upon activation of a water mist nozzle, the system discharges high-pressure water mist.
+The mist fills the 16m² area (per nozzle) with a fine spray, which travels around the room, dampens surfaces and restricts fire spread.

-- When the water is discharged at a high pressure, the room temperature is reduced dramatically due to a reaction between the fast-moving colder air molecules and water molecules against the heat from the fire, much like cold air displacing hot air.
+- Temperature reduction: Because the water is discharged at high pressure, room temperature drops sharply as the fast-moving, cool water molecules react with the heat from the fire – much like cold air displacing hot air.

-- As the water mist has direct contact with the flame, it turns into steam.
-The steam particles then displace the oxygen particles around the fire and thus, suffocates the fire.
+- Oxygen displacement: As the mist makes direct contact with the flame, it turns to steam.
+The steam then displaces oxygen around the fire, suffocating it.

-Unlike many Hollywood films, only the nozzles situated in the area of the fire will release the mist.
+Unlike in Hollywood films, only the nozzles located in the area of the fire will release mist.

 What is the suitability for fire suppression systems?